freesewing/freesewing/markdown/org/blog/claim-your-showcase-posts-for-eternal-glory/en.md

 caption: "Who's that cat?"
 date: 20240225
 intro: "Showcase posts have alwasy been loosely attributed, we want to fix that"
-author: joost
+author: 1
 ---

-There are over 300 showcase posts on FreeSewing.org where our users showcase their makes.
+There are [over 300 showcase posts on FreeSewing.org](/showcase) where our users showcase their makes.
 That's a truly great thing because it's not only nice to see what people come up with, it also gives new visitors to the site a good idea of what to expect from a given design.

 Showcase posts have been around for a while and they have survived a number of technical overhauls in how things work under the hood.
 And that's starting to show.